nanni00/Knight-s-Tour/README.md

 # Knight-s-Tour

 A simple program that solves the Knight's Tour problem on a generic board MxN.

 The project's core is written in C and is linked to the Java code through the Java Native Interface.
-In order to do that it has been necessary get a specific header file (.h) and a .dll file, the first with the Java compiler javac (using -h option that since jdk 9 replaces javah) and the second with the C compiler gcc.
+In order to do that it has been necessary get a specific header file (.h) and a .dll file;

+With the next line the Java Compiler creates the header file.
+>  javac -h . .\kthandler\KnightTourHandler.java

+ Next, with
+> gcc -c KnightTour.c

+and
+> gcc -shared -o KnightTour.dll KnightTour.o

+the C compiler creates first the .o file and next the Dynamic Link Library, .dll, which contains the C algorithm.

+To run the program, download the jar file in the out/artifacts/KnightTour_jar directory and run the line below:
+> java -jar KnightTour.jar

 For more details,
 - about Knight's Tour problem: https://en.wikipedia.org/wiki/Knight%27s_tour